Jason Rivera

 Vice Provost for Student Success and Dean of University College

-He earned his Ph.D. in curriculum and instruction with a concentration in minority and urban education at the University of Maryland, College Park, his master's degree in elementary education at CUNY's College of Staten Island and his bachelor's degree in history and political science at Manhattanville College.
-He lives in Muncie, Indiana with his husband and son.
+Dr. Rivera earned his Ph.D. in Curriculum and Instruction with a concentration in Minority and Urban Education from the University of Maryland, College Park.
+He also holds a master’s degree in Elementary Education from the College of Staten Island (CUNY) and a bachelor’s degree in History and Political Science from Manhattanville College.